milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

      ]))
 ```

-and we are ready to roll!!! let's try it in the browser
+And we are ready to roll!!!
+Let's try it in the browser.

-hmm, something is wrong, check the developer console of the browser :
+Hmm, something is wrong, check the developer console of the browser.

 ```
 Access to XMLHttpRequest at 'http://localhost:3000/api-getpostsbytype?type=blog' from origin 'http://localhost:8700' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

-we are blocked by a server-side policy! whoa!
+We are blocked by a server-side policy!
+Whoa!

-add ring-cors dependency to hello-compojure in project.clj
+Add ring-cors dependency to hello-compojure in project.clj.

 ```
   :dependencies [[org.clojure/clojure "1.10.0"]